Georg Wilhelm Timm: Biography

-His father, Friedrich Gottfried Timm (1779-1848), was the mayor of Riga.
+Georg Wilhelm Timm was born on 9 June 1820 in Riga.
+His father, Friedrich Gottfried Timm (1779–1848), was the mayor of Riga.
 His sister, Emilie, married the painter Karl Bryullov in 1839.
 His first art studies were in Riga, then he went to Saint Petersburg, where he enrolled as a "foreign student" at the Imperial Academy of Arts.
 His primary instructor there was the battle painter, Alexander Sauerweid.

 He was awarded two silver medals and graduated in 1839 with the title of "Artist".
 Five years later, thanks to an Imperial scholarship, he went to Paris where he worked under the direction of Horace Vernet, also a battle painter, and made a visit to Algiers.
 Upon his return to Paris, he began exhibiting at the Salon where he attracted critical praise.

 The onset of the French Revolution of 1848 forced him to return to Saint Petersburg, where he was initially employed as an illustrator; notably for the works of Faddey Bulgarin and Nikolay Gretsch.
 He worked primarily in the media of lithography and woodcuts and was sometimes referred to as the "Russian Gavarni".